 Integrated Preclinical Sciences.
-The aim of this course is to refamiliarize D3 students with the concepts presented to the DMD6380 block.
+This course aims to refamiliarize D3 students with the concepts presented to the DMD6380 block.
 The course will emphasize key elements of endodontic therapy as these students transition to a more active role in direct patient care.
-It is designed to review with student's diagnosis and treatment of pathologic conditions related to the dental pulp and periradicular tissues within the scope of general practice.
+It is designed to review student's diagnosis and treatment of pathologic conditions related to the dental pulp and periradicular tissues within the scope of general practice.
 Re-enforcement of biologic and anatomic concepts will be accomplished through lecture presentations, critical thinking exercises and treatment simulation.
 In addition to text readings, current research evidence will be used to support treatment concepts.
-An important aspect of this course is to highlight through the use of cases when endodontic treatment is beyond the scope of a general dentist.
+An important aspect of this course is to highlight the use of cases when endodontic treatment is beyond the scope of a general dentist.

-DMD 6390.24 INBDE Prep
+DMD 6390.25 INBDE Prep